-Reconciliation can only be viewed on a case-by-case basis.
+Reconciliation happens locally and individually.
 There is no definitive process that is foolproof and universal.

-Reconciliation is often an arduous, painful, and thankless affair, as people attempt to stare down haunting memories of atrocities past to overcome them .
+Reconciliation is often an arduous, painful, and thankless affair, as people attempt to deal with haunting memories of past atrocities and how to overcome them .

 It is a bottom-up process that occurs one person at a time, but that also requires support from official institutions and strong leaders.

-You find evidence in the two world wars.
-After World War II the Marshall Plan assured that the defeated countries’ people were looked after—contrary to World War I where they were humiliated and destroyed.
+Throughout history reconciliation helped people care for and understand one another.
+For example, after World War II, the Marshall Plan assured that the defeated countries' people were looked after--contrary to World War I where they were humiliated and destroyed.

 Reconciling with former enemies helps avoid feelings of revenge, anger and hatred.
 It is the only way to assure lasting peace and stability.